 Strattice almost looks like a soft, pliable white leather, and when placed against human tissues, it incorporates and becomes a part of the person, filling with that person’s cells.
-It is thus able to replace scar tissue, fight infection, and act like normal, healthy, and regenerated tissue.
+It is thus able to:

 With breast revision, I use Strattice for 3 main reasons: